 AIM Consulting Provides RoadMap and Key Success Criteria in Large Corporate DevSecOps Initiative

 A large regional health insurance provider’s Business Transformation Office (BTO) decided to implement agile and DevSecOps across the entire organization.
-The BTO team needed support to understand the baseline and current maturity levels for several groups.
+The BTO team needed support to understand the baseline and current maturity levels of several groups.
 The overall objective was to provide a level of actionable detail to speed up the DevSecOps transition.

 AIM Consulting has a significant on-site presence at the organization and earned a solid reputation from numerous successful engagements.
 Based on this, the client selected AIM as their partner for this critical initiative.